 With the caveat that no one has a crystal ball, it would be surprising if GIC rates were substantially higher than they are today in the next few years.
 As house prices have continued to climb alongside consumer debt levels, the Bank of Canada understandably will be wary of raising interest rates much, if at all in the foreseeable future.
-Higher rates would hurt consumers and potentially cause undue stress in the housing market.
+A Bank of Canada interest rate hike would hurt consumers and potentially cause undue stress in the housing market.

 In addition, the oil price crash motivated the Bank of Canada to cut rates to support economic growth.
 Unless oil somehow shoots back up to $100/barrel, it would be very surprising if the central bank raised rates given the fallout in oil-dependent provinces.

 All this said, it’s worth keeping in mind that GICs do offer a return, even if it’s not huge.
 And perhaps most importantly, your principal is guaranteed while you earn that return.
 GICs do not come with the same possible rewards as other assets, such as equities, but they also don’t come with the same risks to your investment.